Properties of hyperons in nuclear matter from chiral hyperon-nucleon interactions at next-to-next-to-leading order: Results

 \subsection{$\La$ in symmetric nuclear matter}

 We now proceed to the in-medium properties of the hyperons.
 The inputted $U_N$ is calculated using the SMS N$^4$LO$^+$ $NN$ force with the $450$~MeV cutoff.
-First, we focus on the $\La$ single-particle potential at nuclear matter saturation density and for zero momentum, which can be compared with quasi-empirical values inferred from hypernuclear experiments.
+First, we focus on the $\La$ single-particle potential at nuclear matter saturation density and for zero momentum, which can be compared with quasiempirical values inferred from hypernuclear experiments.
 Table~\ref{tab:La} summarizes the results for $U_\Lambda(k=0)$ and its partial-wave decomposition.
 We adopt the notation from Ref.~\cite{Haidenbauer:2023qhf} and specify the various potentials by their chiral order and by the employed cutoff mass.
-The values of $U_\Lambda(k=0)$ predicted by the SMS N$^2$LO potentials range from $-46$ to $-41$~MeV, those of the NLO potentials are between $-39$ and $-34$~MeV.
-In comparison, the result for NLO19 ($-41$~MeV) is right in the middle of the SMS results while the one for NLO13 ($-33$~MeV) is at the upper edge.
-The usually cited quasi-empirical value, i.e. the well depths of a $\La$-nucleus Woods-Saxon potential fixed in an analysis of hypernuclear data, amounts to $U_\Lambda\approx-30$~MeV \cite{Gal:2016boi}.
+The values of $U_\Lambda(k=0)$ predicted by the SMS N$^2$LO potentials range from $-46$ to $-41$~MeV; those of the NLO potentials are between $-39$ and $-34$~MeV.
+In comparison, the result for NLO19 ($-41$~MeV) is right in the middle of the SMS results, while the one for NLO13 ($-33$~MeV) is at the upper edge.
+Also phenomenological $YN$ models predict results for $U_\Lambda$ in that range~\cite{Rijken:1998yy,Reuber:1993ip,Nagels:2015lfa}.
+The usually cited quasiempirical value, i.e., the well depths of a $\La$-nucleus Woods-Saxon potential fixed in an analysis of hypernuclear data, amounts to $U_\Lambda\approx-30$~MeV \cite{Gal:2016boi}.
 A recent phenomenological analysis~\cite{Friedman:2023ucs} based on hypernuclei estimates that the $YN$ two-body contribution to $U_\Lambda (k=0)$ is $-38.6 \pm 0.8$~MeV and attributes a contribution of $11.3\pm 1.4$~MeV to repulsive three-body forces.

 It is interesting to see that the theoretical predictions from chiral $YN$ interactions and the two-body result from the phenomenological analysis match so well.
-Nonetheless, one should keep in mind that contributions from three-body forces are in general scheme-dependent.
+Nonetheless, one should keep in mind that contributions from three-body forces are in general scheme dependent.
 However, within the Weinberg scheme they can be made consistent with the two-body forces using gradient flow regularization~\cite{Krebs:2023gge}.
-Such work is underway by the LENPIC collaboration.
+Such work is underway by the LENPIC Collaboration.